 Alves grew up in the media business.
 His father, Victor, who grew up in Lisbon, Portugal, and moved the family to the U.S. from Rio de Janiero, Brazil, when Alves was 5, became a household name in Newark, first selling advertising in the Ironbound, then becoming a news anchor for a local TV station, and finally by founding 24horas, the only Portuguese-language daily news publication in the U.S., serving the Portuguese and Brazilian communities in the New York and New Jersey metro area.
 Alves remembers going to social functions and making the rounds with his dad at as a kid.

-Arriving at RU-N as part of the Honors College in spring 2001, Alves majored in Political Science and minored in History, thinking he would become an academic.
-In fact, he started a Ph.D. program at City University of New York before returning to RU-N in 2007 to complete a masters’ degree in Global Affairs.
+Arriving at Rutgers-Newark as part of the Honors College in spring 2001, Alves majored in political science and minored in history, thinking he would become an academic.
+In fact, he started a doctoral program at City University of New York before returning to Rutgers-Newark in 2007 to complete a masters’ degree in global affairs.
 But the lure of the family business was too great, as was Alves’ commitment to Newark, and after a stint working for the U.S. Census Bureau’s media team in 2010, he continued acting in and producing Yuri’s films, while helping his parents run 24horas.

 The rest is history.
 As one visit to the ExternalDreamPlay Media and ExternalTV websites will attest, with these media models Alves and his brother have created some of the most memorable campaigns and documentaries about Newark in this promising new era.

-Over the last two years alone, DreamPlay Media built the official website and shot videos for the 350th Anniversary of Newark, completed a videos and podcasts for Prudential’s Spirit of Community Awards, worked on an internal campaign for the NJ Department of Transportation, and produced the official H2Q videos for the City of Newark to attract Amazon to the City, among other work.
+Over the last two years alone, DreamPlay Media built the official website and shot videos for the 350th anniversary of Newark, completed videos and podcasts for Prudential’s Spirit of Community Awards, worked on an internal campaign for the New Jersey Department of Transportation, and produced the official H2Q videos for the City of Newark to attract Amazon to the city, among other work.